RockParker/AssignmentApplication/README.md

  - Create the Weather View
    ~ Add the main icon
    ~ Add the hourly icons
-   ~ Add the day information (windspeed, humidity, etc) ~ Make the UI pretty maybe
+   ~ Add the day information (windspeed, humidity, etc.)
+   ~ Make the UI pretty maybe

  - Create the Weather View Controller
    ~ Add loading the information from the main class
-   ~ Add the ability to load images
-   ~ load images into the respective positions
-   ~ Display the information
+   ~ Add the ability to load images into the respective positions ~ Display the information
    ~ Add the MultiDay forecast to the right half of the view